-Kids protein shakes promise to round out picky eaters’ diets and help kids grow.
+Kids’ protein shakes promise to round out picky eaters’ diets and help children grow.
 Nutritionists say it’s not that simple.

 Weight gain drinks and protein shakes for kids come with a lot of promises.
-They claim to help kids grow or at least reach their daily recommended servings of fruits and veggies.
-They’re marketed as an easy way to boost a picky eater’s protein content, a way to deliver all the necessary nutrients that your kid is definitely deficient in — all in the form of a compact, shelf-stable, easy-to-prep milkshake.
-It’s easy to see why busy parents would reach for one of these kids protein drinks.
-It’s not always feasible to put a fresh homemade meal on the table, and even when it is, that’s only half the battle of getting kids to eat it.
+They claim to help kids grow, or at least reach their daily recommended servings of fruits and veggies.
+Kids’ protein shakes are marketed as an easy way to boost a picky eater’s protein content, a way to deliver all the necessary nutrients that your child is definitely deficient in — all in the form of a compact, shelf-stable, easy-to-prep milkshake.
+It’s easy to see why busy parents would reach for one of these kids’ protein drinks: It’s not always feasible to put a fresh homemade meal on the table, and even when it is, that’s only half the battle of getting kids to eat it.

 Myth #1: Most Kids Need More Protein

-Kids shakes often advertise the grams of protein they offer, with the implication being, the more protein, the better.
+Kids’ shakes often advertise the grams of protein they offer, with the implication being the more protein, the better.
 Not so fast.
-While protein might be the buzzword du jour, according to Jaramillo, it’s “one of the things that in the American diet we typically actually get in excess.”
+Although protein might be the buzzword du jour, according to Jaramillo, it’s “one of the things that in the American diet we typically actually get in excess.”
 A protein drink can “serve as an insurance policy” in situations where kids are seriously lacking good nutrition, but most kids need, if anything, more high-quality carbohydrates, fruits, veggies, and whole grains, Jaramillo says.